Line dance: 1980s–present

 The 1980 film Urban Cowboy caused a trend for country and western culture, particularly the associated dance, music, and clothing.
 Over a dozen line dances were created for country songs during the 1980s.
 Many other early line dances were adaptations of disco line dance.
 The Chicken Dance is an example of a line dance adopted by the Mod revival during the 1980s.

 The music video for the 1990 Billy Ray Cyrus song "Achy Breaky Heart" has been credited for launching line dancing into the mainstream.

 In the 1990s, the hit Spanish dance song "Macarena" inspired a popular line dance.

 A line dance for the 1990 Asleep at the Wheel single "Boot Scootin' Boogie" was choreographed by Bill Bader.
 The 1992 Brooks & Dunn cover of the song has resulted in there being at least 16 line dances with "Boot Scootin' Boogie" in the title.
 Billy Ray Cyrus' 1992 hit "Achy Breaky Heart" helped catapult western line dancing into the mainstream public consciousness.
 In 1994 choreographer Max Perry had a worldwide dance hit with "Swamp Thang" for the song "Swamp Thing" by The Grid.
 This was a techno song that fused banjo sounds in the melody line and helped to start a trend of line dancing to forms of music other than country.
 In this mid-1990s period, country western music was significantly influenced by the popularity of line dancing.

 Max Perry, along with Jo Thompson Szymanski, Scott Blevins and several others, began to use ballroom rhythms and technique to take line dancing to the next level.
 In 1997, the band Steps created further interest outside of the U.S. with the techno dance song "5,6,7,8".
 In 1999, American retailer Gap Inc. debuted the "Khaki Country" ad at that year's Academy Awards ceremony, in which line dancers performed to the 1999 version of "Crazy Little Thing Called Love" by Dwight Yoakam.

 The arrival of the Country Music Television channel to Europe fed the popularity of line dancing there.
 In 2008, line dancing gained the attention of the French government.

 Based on per capita ranking of MeetUp Groups in the US, Durham, N.C. was declared the line dancing capital of America in 2014.

+In 2024, the Boots on the Ground song and dance was popularized.

 Wall

 Each dance is said to consist of a number of walls.
-A wall is the direction in which the dancers face at any given time: the front (the direction faced at the beginning of the dance), the back or one of the sides.
-Dancers may change direction many times during a sequence, and may even, at any given point, be facing in a direction half-way between two walls; but at the end of the sequence they will be facing the original wall or any of the other three.
+A wall is the direction in which the dancers face at any given time: the front (the direction faced at the beginning of the dance), the back, or one of the sides.
+Dancers may change direction many times during a sequence, and may even, at any given point, face in a direction halfway between two walls.
+At the end of the sequence, they will face the original wall or any of the other three.
 Whichever wall that is, the next iteration of the sequence uses that wall as the new frame of reference.